An accessible name is the name of an element (not to be confused with the

 This does mean that you can do things like override the visible contents of the element with a different accessible name, which can lead to issues.

-This is the button from the BBC example above (since I took this screenshot it has been fixed, although it took a redesign for this to happen).
+The following example is the code for the button from the BBC screenshot above (since I took this screenshot it has been fixed, although it took a redesign for this to happen).